Ferroviário de Maputo (basketball): History

 The parent club found in October 1924 as Clube Ferroviário de Loruenço Marques, as the city of Maputo was named Loruenço Marques until 1976.
 The club was only active in football, until the basketball section was founded in the 1960s.

 In 1962, the basketball club won its first national championship.
-In 1975, the team won two national championship as well.
+In 1975, the team won two national championships as well.

 Then, it took 30 years for Ferroviário to return at the top of Mozambican basketball, as the team won its next national championship in 2005.

 In December 2019, Maputo qualified for the first season of the Basketball Africa League (BAL).
 In the inaugural BAL season, Ferroviário finished second in Group C and as such clinched a playoff spot behind star players Álvaro Masa and Myck Kabongo.
 In the quarter-finals, the team narrowly lost to Rwandan hosts Patriots (71–73), and was eliminated from the tournament.

 In the following years, Ferroviário would lose the national league play-offs to their arch-rivals Ferroviário da Beira.